-Visit in May to early June for plants and autumn to winter for birds of prey and geese.
+Visit in May-June for plants and autumn-winter for birds of prey and geese.

 Ten miles west of Stirling.
 Turn right off the A811 at the Kippen roundabout towards Thornhill on the B822.
 After two miles, a signposted track on the left leads to the car park and cycle racks.